What Are Wisdom Teeth -- and Why Do They Cause Problems?

 - Scheduling a follow-up check 5-7 days post-surgery

-If dry socket does occur, Dr. Fatima applies a medicated dressing that provides relief within hours.
+If dry socket does occur, Dr. Fatima applies a medicated dressing containing eugenol (clove oil) and an antiseptic that provides relief within hours.
+The dressing is changed every 2-3 days until the socket begins healing on its own, typically within 7-10 days.

 Ready to find out if your wisdom teeth need attention?
-Schedule a consultation or call (508) 481-0110 — we offer same-week evaluations for patients in pain.
+Book a consultation or call (508) 481-0110 -- we offer same-week evaluations for patients in pain.

 Cost of Wisdom Teeth Removal in Massachusetts